|

 the camp will be well guarded.
 Leave that to Eofred and me."

-Eomer nodded, wearily.
-"Why have you not been affected by
+Eomer nodded wearily.
+"Why have you not been affected

 "How could I have forgotten?" said Eomer.
-Then he smiled
+He smiled

 broadly, but the smile quickly turned into a yawn.
 "How much